naritomo1984/pythonScripts/README.md

 The script takes 1 argment *folderpath*.
 E.g. python3 combineTexture.py ./tex/.
-Each texture should have "_o" or "_r" or "_m"(Stands for occlusion, roughness, and metalness).
+Each texture should have "_o" or "_r" or "_m"(Stands for occlusion, roughness, and metalness) at the end of the file name.
 Python and PIL library is required.